wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Have a segmented virtual address space, but also also have a size class field in the pointer.
+Within each size class, it is just like a normal segmented address space with same-size segments.
+   The size class field determines how the pointer should be interpreted (i.e., how segment ID and offset are divided).
+   This addressing scheme supports both large and small objects since the segments are variable-sized.
+   The paper calls it a "floating-point address", but in fact it is just dividing the flat VA space into equally-sized size classes, and adopt conventional segmentation within each size class.

 This paper proposes the Caltech Object Machine (COM) architecture with an object-oriented execution model.
 The architecture aims at improving performance for object-oriented languages, which are typically slower due to late binding, method resolution, and type safety.
 On a conventional architecture with flat address space